deity-io/falcon-platform-docs/versioned_docs/version-2/platform/integration/bigcommerce/getting-started.md

 ## 6. Falcon Cloud + Deployments

-Falcon Cloud comes as part of Falcon Platform and is where your site is hosted.
+Falcon Cloud comes as part of DEITY Platform and is where your site is hosted.
 To manage deployments you can use our [DCloud CLI tool](/docs/platform/cloud/installation).
 You'll need an **access token** to log into using DCloud.
-This can be found in the `Falcon Server` tab.
+This can be found in the `DEITY Middleware` tab.

 <img
   src="/img/docs/platform/bigcommerce/falcon-server.png"